greywall/aloha/README.md

+Contain a README.md file describing the project (e.g. technologies used, personal learnings, installation instructions, etc.) and is appropriately formatted with Markdown

 # Aloha project

 This project is the first project for the web dev program, showcasing responsive web development using HTML, CSS and Javascript.